dwjohnston/typescript-challenges/README.md

 ];
 ```

-Use the `Object.reduce` function to convert the array of Orders into a map of orders, indexed by id.
+Create a function that uses  the `Object.reduce` function to convert the array of Orders into a map of orders, indexed by id.

 ie. the final result should be

 ```

+function createOrderMap(array: Array<Order>) : OrderMap {
+    //implement
+}

 const orderMap: OrderMap = {
      "aaa": {
         id: "aaa",